Assistant Professor – Energy Systems

-The Department’s strategic priorities include increasing and embracing diversity, and cultivating a thriving and inclusive community that is welcoming, supportive and respectful.
+The Department’s five-year strategic plan includes the following priorities: increasing and embracing diversity, and cultivating a thriving and inclusive community that is welcoming, supportive and respectful.
 The Department is committed to having a diverse faculty, staff, and student body.
 Candidates from traditionally under-represented groups in engineering are strongly encouraged to apply.

 Madison, Wisconsin, a city of more than 250,000, has been named on top-10 lists for tech growth centers.
 The city is uniquely situated on an isthmus between lakes – a setting which offers impressive beauty, a compact and vital metropolitan area and a wide range of cultural and recreational activities.
 Madison boasts more than 15,000 acres of sparkling lakes and beaches, as well as 260 parks.
 You’ll find a cultural hub and plenty to do in Madison amid this scenic backdrop in the state capital of Wisconsin.
 Madison consistently ranks as a top community in which to live, work, play and raise a family.